Blady-Com/gnoga/docs/user_guide.md

       --  Renaming is a convenient way to "upcast" in event handlers

-      --  Our tutorial is focusing on Gnoga not the GNAT packages in gcc/ada --  so will will not go in to length about using GNAT.Expect, it is --  left as an exercise to the reader to look at the specs.
+      --  Our tutorial is focusing on Gnoga not the GNAT packages in gcc/ada --  so will will not go into length about using GNAT.Expect; it is --  left as an exercise to the reader to look at the specs.

       Args   : GNAT.OS_Lib.Argument_List_Access;
       Status : aliased Integer;
    begin
       Args := GNAT.OS_Lib.Argument_String_To_List (View.Cmd_Line.Value);
-      --  A form elements contents is contained in its Value property --  not its Text propery.
+      --  A form element's content is contained in its Value property, --  not its Text propery.

       declare